multiOTP/multiotp/readme_4.3.2.5.txt

 If you want to have strong authentication on Windows logon, have a look at the open source MultiOneTimePassword Credential Provider from Last Squirrel IT.
 It works with Windows Vista/7/2008/8/2012 in both 32 and 64 bits.
-The Credential Provider is using directly a local version of multiOTP(r) which can be configured as a client of a centralized multiOTP(r) server (with caching support) (https://code.google.com/p/multi-one-time-password--credential-provider/)
+The Credential Provider is using directly a local version of multiOTP which can be configured as a client of a centralized multiOTP server (with caching support) (https://code.google.com/p/multi-one-time-password--credential-provider/)

-LSE Experts is providing a commercial Radius Credential Provider which can talk directly with any radius server to check the token. multiOTP(r) will work with it.
+LSE Experts is providing a commercial Radius Credential Provider which can talk directly with any radius server to check the token. multiOTP will work with it.
 (http://www.lsexperts.de)

-Any firewall can connect with the Radius protocol to a multiOTP(r) radius server.
+Any firewall can connect with the Radius protocol to a multiOTP radius server.
 On advanced firewalls like the ZyXEL ZyWALL USG series, you can do some advanced things like:
-- receiving a specific group for each multiOTP(r) user (using the Filter-Id option).
+- receiving a specific group for each multiOTP user (using the Filter-Id option).
 This is very useful to allow specific rules for some groups.
 - VPN connections can be set-up to have a strong authentication (X-Auth).
 - Strong Web authentication can be combined with specific firewall rules.
-- ...

 EXTERNAL PACKAGES AND SOFTWARE USED